Timor-Leste

 • New Zealand

-Australia’s ODF disbursements in Timor-Leste focused on the governance and civil society sector, which accounted for one-third of its ODF flows.
-The largest Australian project in this sector was the $30 million Governance for Development Program INL073, which began in 2012–13.
-Australia’s other significant governance and civil society project was the Ending Violence Against Women in Timor-Leste program INK815, which has seen $21 million disbursed since 2016.
-Australia’s largest non-governance sector project was the Timor-Leste Human Development Program 2021000840 - INL910, a wide-ranging health sector initiative.
+Australia’s ODF disbursements in Timor-Leste focused on the government and civil society sector, which accounted for one-third of its ODF flows.
+The largest Australian project in this sector was the $37 million Governance for Development Program.
+Another significant project was the Ending Violence Against Women in Timor-Leste program, which has seen $25 million disbursed since 2016.
+Australia’s largest non-government and civil society sector project was the National Program for Village Development, worth $30 million.

-ODF to Timor-Leste was largely made up of grants, reflecting the country’s significant development challenges.
-Timor-Leste’s only sources of ODF loans were the ADB, the World Bank, and Japan, with the loans exclusively financing road-building projects.
-It is also notable that a portion of these ODA-loan transport projects were categorised as climate resilience financing, such as the World Bank-funded Timor-Leste Road Climate Resilience Project 2011017260 - P125032.IDA53030.crs2.
+ODF to Timor-Leste was largely made up of grants, reflecting the country’s significant development challenges and limited access to credit markets.
+Timor-Leste’s main sources of ODF loans were the ADB, the World Bank, China, and Japan, all primarily financing road-building.

-Official development finance to Timor‑Leste by flow type % of total ODF spent, constant 2021 US$
+Official development finance to Timor‑Leste, by flow type % of total ODF spent, constant 2022 US$

 • ODA